chbergmann/OpticsWorkbench/README.md

 ![screenshot](./examples/screenshot.jpg)

 ## Work in progress !
-The current version only supports 2D objects
+- The current version works for 2D objects
+- Reflections on curved 3D objects are calculated, but they are inaccurate !
+- Lenses are not yet implemented

 ## Installation